Building for the future, today – combining the best of historical wisdom and modern technology.

 • Wipe down the inside of the washer, the detergent dispenser and the rubber door gasket weekly with vinegar.
 I have a spray bottle handy with equal parts vinegar and water.
 I spray the rubber gasket inside of the washer drum and then wipe it dry.

 • Run the washer every other week on the longest cycle available using hot water.
-Add a half-cup of baking soda to the washer to break down the dirt particles and a half-cup of vinegar to the fabric softener cycle to break down the buildup of soap and grime.• Leave the door open between cycles.
-This helps to air dry the washing machine and avoid a buildup of moisture.
+Add a half-cup of baking soda to the washer to break down the dirt particles and a half-cup of vinegar to the fabric softener cycle to break down the buildup of soap and grime.

 These small steps will keep your front-loading washer clean and fresh.
 The best part?
 No chemicals are necessary!